skontopo/swarm-community-glossary-taxonomy/wikidata-linking/README.md

 swarm:semantic-web
     skos:exactMatch wd:Q54837 .
 ```
+> [!NOTE]

-A concept does **not** have to receive a Wikidata mapping.
+> A concept **does not** have to receive a Wikidata mapping.
 If no sufficiently equivalent entity is available, leaving the concept unmapped is considered a valid outcome.

 ## How the process works